omiinaya/portainer-templates/README.md

 Best consolidated and deduplicated portainer template source to date.

 Some duplicates allowed if using a different image.
-This is in case one doesn't work for you.
+This is in case one doesn't happen to work in your environment.

 How to use: